Eckstein Middle School

 • Student schedules are available online in the Source

-• Note: student schedules for the full year will be available in the Source in 2025-2026.
+• Note: student schedules for the full year will be available in the Source.
 This means your student will be able to see their classes for semester 1 and semester 2 in September.

 • Changes to core class errors (e.g. student is missing a core class)